moteus/lua-odbc/README.md

 - luasql compatable module
 - C API to create Lua object based on existed ODBC handle

+## Known issues ##
+- assert method rise error as object.
+This works fine on Lua > 5.1 and on LuaJIT but on Lua 5.1 it results message as `lua.exe: (error object is not a string)`.
+But it allows wrap code in `pcall` function and handle errors as object(with access to SQLCODE and SQLSTATE).
+To change this behavior set `-DLODBC_ASSERT_TOSTRING` flag in compile time.

 ## Usage ##

 Insert multiple rows